fosslinux/live-bootstrap/parts.rst

 ===========

 Our old patch was built with manual makefile and used mes libc.
-This is a newer version of which we need in order to import gnulib into gettext.
+This is a newer version which we need in order to import gnulib into gettext.

 gettext 0.21
 ============